jboss-fuse/quickstarts/fuse/sap-qidoclist-destination-fuse/README.md

 * * *
 Author: William Collins - Fuse Team
-Level: Beginner
+Level: Intermediate
-Technologies: SAP, Camel, Blueprint
+Technologies: Fuse, SAP, Camel, Blueprint
-Summary: This quickstart demonstrates how to configure and use the sap-qidoclist-destination component in a Fuse environment to send Intermediate Document (IDoc) Lists to SAP in order.
+Summary: This quickstart demonstrates how to configure and use the sap-qidoclist-destination component in a Fuse environment to send Intermediate Document (IDoc) Lists to SAP.
 This component sends IDoc document lists to SAP using the *Queued RFC* (qRFC) protocol.
 Target Product: Fuse
 Source: <http://github.com/punkhorn/sap-quickstarts/>